 Quick Answer

-This guide covers both sides of that spectrum.
-We tested all ten tools and documented exactly what you get at zero cost — no sugarcoating, no affiliate-driven rankings.
-If you are specifically looking for AI-powered tools, see our separate guide on free AI explainer video generators.
-For a broader look at the best options across all price points, see our best animated video makers roundup.
+This guide tests all 13 tools and documents exactly what you get at zero cost, then covers the paid options worth it when free runs out.
+If you are specifically looking for AI-powered options, see our guide on free AI explainer video generators.

 Quick Comparison Table